Arthgyaan

 Bank accounts - NRE and NRO

-To comply with Foreign Exchange Management Act (FEMA) rules, an NRI cannot have a regular savings accounts in India.
-Therefore, you must convert existing accounts to NRE or NRO accounts.
-Excess accounts must be closed.
-This step is important once your status changes from resident Indian to NRI and can be done either online or on your next visit to India.
+To comply with the Foreign Exchange Management Act (FEMA) rules, an NRI cannot have regular savings accounts in India.
+Therefore, you must convert existing accounts to NRE or NRO accounts, and excess accounts must be closed.
+This step is important once your status changes from resident Indian to NRI and can be done either online or during your next visit to India.

 An NRE account can be opened only once you are an NRI as a fresh account.
-Old accounts, which existed when you were a resident Indian, will become NRO and not NRE.
-You can do the NRI check here: Who is an NRI and who is not?
+Old accounts, which existed when you were a resident Indian, will become NRO accounts, not NRE accounts.
+You can check your NRI status here: Who is an NRI and who is not?
 Understanding FEMA and NRE/NRO bank accounts.

 This account is used to send money to India.
 The features and uses are: